-In the morning, if you are bringing your child to school, please release him or her at the parent drop-off loop or lobby doors and allow your child to enter the building and proceed to class on their own.
+In the morning, if you are bringing your child to school, please release them at the parent drop-off loop between 7:35 and 7:50 and allow your child to enter the building and proceed to class on their own.
 In the afternoon, parents or others retrieving children should not enter the building.
 Students will be dismissed directly to the car, or directly to the parent if they are walking home together.